toorajhelmi/alma/README.md

 ### 1. Impact Factor Computation

-For each fact in a dialogue, OFALMA computes four impact factors:
+For each fact in a dialogue, FALMA computes four impact factors:
 - **S, Q, E**: Computed via LLM analysis of the dialogue
 - **R**: Computed from position: `(index + 1) / total_facts`